-The team page will display a handful of profile details for your team, along with a list of members:
+Once you’ve created a team, the team page will display a handful of profile details for your team, along with a list of members:

 You can see a team member’s current Role, whether a team member has enabled two-factor authentication in the 2 FA column, and whether they have accepted your invitation to the team under the Status column.

 Once an individual has accepted an invite to your team, they can occupy one of three roles:

-Remember that the Member and Owner roles have full control over the team’s Droplets and related resources via the Control Panel and API, similar to a normal user.
+Remember that the Member and Owner roles have full control over the team’s Droplets and related resources via the control panel and API, similar to a normal user.

 Team owners and billers can manage the billing settings on the Billing tab: